Actionable Compliance (Preview)

 - Manually apply patch: (with or without user input) Patch code is presented, with an input field if new values are required, and the user downloads the patch and copy/pastes the patch application code.

 - Set up a Pull Request: (with or without user input) Patch code is presented, with an input field if new values are required, and the user opens a PR.

 From the Results page, open a requirement to see the individual failing controls.
 Click a control to open the Control pane on the right.

 - An explanation of the control

-- An overview of all resources that have passed and failed, and
+- An overview of all resources that have passed, failed, or had their risks temporarily accepted, and

 - A list of the actual resources.